optofab/optofab.github.io/project-requirements.md

 > The website will be used for customers to submit their order and track order status, in addition, the website should send the submitted order to the manager through e-mail.

 ## Assumptions

+- Customers understand the meanings of parameters in the orders they submit

 - Customers will submit and track their order on the website